-1. A mass tort is a civil action involving numerous plaintiffs against one or a few defendants in state or federal court. □ True □ False 2.
-A mass tort is the same thing as a class action. ☐ True ☐ False 3.
-Both mass tort and class action involve common questions of law and fact.
-4. Mass tort actions for personal injuries are not appropriate for class-action treatment. ☐ True ☐ False 5.
-Elements of a class action are: (1) an ascertainable class, and (2) a well-defined community of interest in the questions of law and fact involved affecting the parties to be represented. □ True □ False 6.
-Mass torts cannot be brought as a class action because the individual harms vary. □ True □ False 7.
-In a mass tort, the lawyer can select a particular plaintiff to represent the other plaintiffs. ☐ True ☐ False 8.
-Each mass tort victim must bring an individual claim and the claims are joined together and consolidated. ☐ True ☐ False 9.
-A mass tort case is invariably assigned to a complex litigation court where judges have broad leeway to identify phases for the litigation and set time limits on those phases, and adjudicate legal and evidentiary sub-issues before trial.
+- A mass tort is the same thing as a class action.
+True False and fact.
+True False

+3. Both mass tort and class action involve common questions of law

+- Mass tort actions for personal injuries are not appropriate for class-action treatment.
+True False - 5.
+Elements of a class action are: (1) an ascertainable class, and (2) a well-defined community of interest in the questions of law and fact involved affecting the parties to be represented.

+□ True □ False

+- 6. Mass torts cannot be brought as a class action because the individual harms vary.

+True False

+- A mass tort case is invariably assigned to a complex litigation court where judges have broad leeway to identify phases for the litigation and set time limits on those phases, and adjudicate legal and evidentiary sub-issues before trial.

+□ True □ False

+10. Complex courts normally order numerous sets of written discovery on issues of liability or causation.

+True

+False

-1 1.
-In very large mass tort cases, a plaintiffs' steering committee (PSC) made up of a few firms run the gist of the litigation. □ True □ False 1.
-A PSC normally receives a premium assessment of 25 to 30 percent of the attorneys' fees.
-True False 1.
-Mass torts are usually less expensive than other tort actions. ☐ True ☐ False 14 Practitioners can obtain funding through legal funding companies which provide low interest loans. ☐ True ☐ False 1.
-5. Mass tort litigators need not be concerned that the wrongdoer may seek Chapter 11 reorganization or other bankruptcy protection. ☐ True ☐ False 10 Chapter 11 reorganization always means there will be inadequate funds for victim compensation. ☐ True ☐ False 1 7.
-The availability of bankruptcy in environmental torts can supplant self-insurance.
+- 12. A PSC normally receives a premium assessment of 25 to 30 percent of the attorneys' fees.
+True False - 13.
+Mass torts are usually less expensive than other tort actions.
+True □ False - 15.
+Mass tort litigators need not be concerned that the wrongdoer may seek Chapter 11 reorganization or other bankruptcy protection.
+True False - 16.
+Chapter 11 reorganization always means there will be inadequate funds for victim compensation.

+True

+True

+False

+- 17. The availability of bankruptcy in environmental torts can supplant self-insurance.